-Love felt disconnected from her money, recording transactions electronically with an Excel spreadsheet.
-Budgeting based off a monthly calendar of expenses didn’t translate well to getting paid twice a month.
+Love felt disconnected from her money when she recorded transactions electronically with an Excel spreadsheet.
+Budgeting for an entire month at a time didn’t translate well to getting paid twice a month.
 Using cash envelopes for everything, including bills, was too much of a headache.
 Personal finance guru Dave Ramsey wanted her to save just $1,000 for emergencies and then funnel money toward debt, but that didn’t feel like enough of a safety net.

 “Every single time, I felt like I was failing because I wasn’t reaching my financial goals the way I thought I should be,” Love says.
 “In fact, I got so frustrated and stressed out I just gave up.”

 For about a year, she didn’t attempt to budget her money.
-Though she paid her bills on time, she wasn’t saving money and tackling debt.
+Though she paid her bills on time, she wasn’t saving money or tackling debt.